The Hope Six Demolition Project: Other responses

 Upon its release, the opening track and second single, "The Community of Hope", drew criticism directly from politicians running for the council seat in Ward 7 in Washington, D.C., with former DC Mayor Vincent C. Gray saying "I will not dignify this inane composition with a response", and his campaign treasurer Chuck Thies insulting Harvey with "PJ Harvey is to music what Piers Morgan is to cable news."
 Grant Thompson, a pastor and former Congressional staffer running for the Ward 7 council seat, stated that Harvey "needs to see more of the city".

 At times, The Hope Six Demolition Project's lyrical content was criticized for being political without literally proposing government policy.
 Laura Snapes of Pitchfork asked, "By pointing out the problems in these three communities, but proposing no solutions, is she (Harvey) just as responsible for their desertion as the global powers that came before her?"

 Accolades

 Commercial performance

 The album debuted at number one on the UK Albums Chart.
 It sold 11,436 copies and became PJ Harvey's first number-one album in the United Kingdom.
 In its second week, the album sold 3,372 copies and fell twenty-two places to number twenty-three.
-It registered the third-largest drop in chart history for a number one album; Christina Aguilera's Bionic (2010) had fallen twenty-eight places and The Vamps's Night & Days had fallen thirty-four places.
+It registered the third-largest drop in chart history for a number one album; Christina Aguilera's Bionic (2010) had fallen twenty-eight places and The Vamps's Night & Day had fallen thirty-four places.